VegaDeftwing/OpGuidesHugoSrc/content/Design/gen.md

 {{< columns2 >}}
 [The Force (GitHub)](https://github.com/shawnlawson/The_Force)
 <--->
 … this one basically lacks all description.
-Best you'll get is the [api docs in the wiki](https://github.com/shawnlawson/The_Force/wiki/API)
+Best you'll get is the [API docs in the wiki](https://github.com/shawnlawson/The_Force/wiki/API).
 <--->

 <iframe title="vimeo-player" src="https://player.vimeo.com/video/184863637" width="100%" height="150" frameborder="0" allowfullscreen></iframe>